1931 Dain Tasker "X-ray of a Lily" Photo

 It's been in my family.
-My great-aunt owned it, and she lived in Palm Springs, L.A. area.
-What I'd been told about it is that her daughter was ill and in the hospital, and that her doctor gave her this photograph as a gift.
-And then I was at a floral shop and I saw some greeting cards, and I saw the image on a greeting card.
-So I bought the greeting card, took it home, and looked at the back of the greeting card and it mentioned a gallery.
-On the Internet I found a book that was pictures from the showing that was at the gallery, and this photograph was in the book.
+My great-aunt owned it, and she lived in Palm Springs-L.A. area.
+What I've been told about it is that her daughter was ill and in the hospital, and that her doctor gave her this photograph as a gift.
+And then I was at a floral shop and I saw the image on a greeting card.
+So I bought the greeting card, took it home, and looked at the back of the greeting card, and it mentioned a gallery.
+On the internet, I found a book that was pictures from the showing that was at the gallery, and this photograph was in the book.

 And it's actually on the cover of the book.